AbhinavSomal/Learnings/Javabasics_theoryquestions.md

-📚 🗓️ Week 1: Java Basics + Arrays
-✅ Java Basics – Theory Questions
-Explain the differences between int[] arr = new int[5]; and int[] arr = {1, 2, 3, 4, 5};.
-When would you use each?

-What are the different types of loops in Java?
-Describe with syntax and flow control.

-What are primitive vs non-primitive data types in Java?
-Give 3 examples of each.

-How does memory allocation for arrays in Java work?
-Explain stack vs heap with respect to arrays.

-What is the difference between pass-by-value and pass-by-reference in Java?
-How does Java handle method parameters?

-✅ Arrays & Control Flow – Theory Questions
-Explain the concept of time complexity using an example of linear vs binary search.

-What are the edge cases to consider when working with arrays (e.g., empty array, out of bounds, null)?

-How does array rotation work?
-How is it different from array reversal?
-Explain with an example.

-Describe the differences between break, continue, and return in loops and methods.

-What is the significance of array sorting before applying the two-pointer technique?

-📚 🗓️ Week 2: Strings + Recursion
-✅ Strings & StringBuilder – Theory Questions
-What are immutable objects in Java?
-Why is String immutable while StringBuilder is mutable?

-Compare performance and thread-safety of String, StringBuilder, and StringBuffer.

-How does Java handle character encoding?
-What is Unicode and how does it impact string operations?

-Explain the role of StringBuilder in reducing time complexity in repetitive concatenation scenarios.

-Why is using + operator in a loop on strings inefficient?
-Illustrate with a time complexity example.

-✅ Recursion, Subsequence, Palindrome, Backtracking – Theory Questions Define recursion.
-What are its two essential parts?
-Explain with an example.

-What is a stack overflow in recursion?
-How can it be prevented?

-What is the difference between direct recursion and indirect recursion?
-Give examples.

-Explain the concept of backtracking.
-How is it different from brute force?

-Describe the time complexity of recursive approaches for subsequence generation and N-Queens.
-Why do these problems grow exponentially?
+Week 1 – Java Basics & Arrays: Theory Q&A
+Difference between int[] arr = new int[5]; and int[] arr = {1,2,3,4,5};:
+The first allocates an array of size 5 with default values (0 for ints), while the second initializes the array with specified contents.
+Use the first when the size is known but values will be set later; use the second for literal initialization.

+Types of loops in Java:

+for (init; cond; update)

+while (cond)

+do { } while (cond)
+for is best when iteration count is known; while for unknown, and do-while for executions at least once.

+Primitive vs non-primitive data types:
+Primitive include int, boolean, char with default values (e.g. boolean default=false) baeldung.com
+.
+Non-primitives include String, arrays, objects—they are references stored on heap.

+Stack vs Heap memory for arrays:
+Local variable references live in stack; actual arrays (via new) are stored on heap.
+Stack holds pointers; heap holds the data.

+Pass‑by‑value in Java:
+Java passes primitive values directly and object references by value (copy of reference).
+Modifying object fields inside methods affects the original object.
+Java does not pass by reference.

+Time complexity: linear vs binary search:
+Linear search scans each element (O(n)); binary search divides sorted array by half per step (O(log n)).

+Array edge cases to handle:

+Null references

+Empty arrays (length == 0)

+Index out of bounds

+Negative indices or oversized values

+Array rotation vs reversal:
+Rotation shifts elements circularly (e.g., left-shift), whereas reversal flips the sequence end-to-end.

+break vs continue vs return:

+break exits a loop

+continue skips to next iteration

+return exits the current method immediately

+Why sorting before two-pointers?
+Two-pointer logic often relies on ascending order to increment or decrement pointers toward the target.

+📘 Week 2 – Strings, Recursion, Backtracking: Theory Q&A
+Immutable vs Mutable objects in Java:
+String is immutable—modifications create new objects.
+StringBuilder is mutable—efficient in-place operations.
+Thread-safe StringBuffer is slower than StringBuilder.

+Performance & thread safety:
+String is immutable and inherently thread-safe; StringBuilder is mutable and fast but not thread-safe; StringBuffer is thread-safe but slower due to synchronization.

+Character encoding & Unicode:
+Java uses UTF-16 internally for char and String types, allowing global character representation beyond ASCII.

+Why StringBuilder over String concat in loops:
+Using String + inside loops leads to O(n²) time and many intermediate objects.
+StringBuilder appends in-place efficiently (O(n)).

+Why + operator in loops is inefficient:
+String concatenation creates new objects each time.
+Using StringBuilder avoids this overhead.

+Define recursion:
+Recursion is when a method calls itself.
+Two essential parts:

+Base case (when to stop)

+Recursive case (calls itself moving closer to base case)

+What causes StackOverflowError in recursion:
+Occurs when recursion depth is too deep or infinite.
+Each call consumes stack space; overshooting limit causes overflow.
+Avoid by limiting depth, using iteration, memoization, or tail recursion optimization

+**Direct vs indirect recursion:**
+Direct: A() calls itself.
+Indirect: A() calls B(), which calls A(), and so on.

+Backtracking vs brute force:
+Backtracking explores possibilities and prunes invalid branches early; brute force tries all permutations regardless of validity.
+Efficient for problems like N‑Queens.

+Time complexity for subsequence generation & N‑Queens:
+Generating all subsequences: O(2ⁿ) time and O(n) auxiliary space due to recursion depth

+.
+N‑Queens also grows exponentially (approx O(n!) or high branching factor dependent).